flowlib-project/flowlib/README.md

 [flowlib/](./flowlib/README.md) - A python module and cli tool for deploying NiFi flows from YAML

-[lib/](./lib/README.md) - A library of commonly used FlowLib components

-[k8s/](./k8s/README.md) - kustomize resource definitions for creating NiFi deployments in different environments
+[k8s/](./k8s/README.md) - kustomize resource definitions for bootstrapping local clusters and integrating with BDP